 Is it the desire of the cheater’s parents?
 No?

-“But each person is tempted when he is lured and enticed by his own desire” (James 1:14, ESV, emphasis added).
+“Temptation comes from our own desires, which entice us and drag us away.”
+(James 1:14, NLT, emphasis added).
 Notice that the person who sins is singled out in this verse.
 The adulterer/adulteress is the all alone in this matter.
 And if that was not clear enough, James adds emphasis upon who owns the desire being utilized in leading the person into sin.
 It is the one who chooses to give into the temptation–i.e. the adulterer/adulteress.

 People seeking to give wise and Biblical counsel on the matters relating to adultery would do well to pay attention to the progression James lays out in this first part of his letter.
 The focus ought not to be upon a faithful spouse’s contribution to the sin of adultery but rather upon why the adulterer/adulteress gave into temptation.